-Almost a year ago, our team was in Manchester, England, taking part in a big internal communications conference.
+Almost a year ago, the team behing the internal communication tool GuavaHR was in Manchester, England, taking part in a big internal communications conference.
 At that moment, of course, none of us could have imagined that only two months later we would be back in Estonia, sitting in our home offices and facing completely new challenges.

 We started the new year 12 months ago with a visit to Kuku radio, where we were the first guests of the new season of “Restart”, a radio program about the Estonian start-up scene.